RobGibbens/ResilientServices/post/post.md

 ####Refit####
 > Install-Package Refit

 The first thing that we're going to need is a way to access our services.
-We **could** use HttpClient + Json.net like we did in the previous example.
+We **could** use HttpClient + Json.net as we did in the previous example.
 We can make this simpler though.
 Again, a secondary goal is to reuse existing libraries.
 The first one that we're going to pull in is [Refit](https://github.com/paulcbetts/refit).
-Refit allows us to define an interface that describes the API that we're calling, and the Refit framework handles make the call to the service and deserializing the return.
+Refit allows us to define an interface that describes the API that we're calling, and the Refit framework handles making the call to the service and deserializing the return.

-In our case, the interface will look like this
+In our case, the interface will look like this:

 ```language-csharp
 [Headers("Accept: application/json")]